davebulaval/BanditSum/README.md

 The authors used Rouge155 implemented in Pearl for most of the computation of the Rouge scores, this implementation (and the way they call the framework) take
 **a lot** of time.
-We have achieved similar results (over five different runs using each time a different seed) using the [Python rouge](https://pypi.org/project/rouge/) implementation.
+We have achieved similar results (see section Our Results for more details) using the [Python rouge](https://pypi.org/project/rouge/) implementation.
 Using this version allows us to achieve similar results in about half the time.